jax-ml/jax/docs/501/export.md

 The compatibility guarantees do not apply if you bypass the `jax.export` APIs to obtain the StableHLO code (e.g., by `jax.jit(f).lower(1.).compiler_ir()`) and then try to use it with a different build of JAX or jaxlib.
-Unlike direct lowering, the {class}`jax.export` module uses the [portable-artifact feature of StableHLO](https://github.com/openxla/stablehlo/blob/main/docs/compatibility.md) to deal with the possible evolution of the StableHLO opset.
+Unlike direct lowering, the {mod}`jax.export` module uses the [portable-artifact feature of StableHLO](https://github.com/openxla/stablehlo/blob/main/docs/compatibility.md) to deal with the possible evolution of the StableHLO opset.

-If you try to deserialize a model that is older than the backwards-compatibility window you may get an error from the JAX deserializer, or may simply get obscure errors or crashes from JAX or XLA.
+If you try to deserialize a model that is older than the backward-compatibility window, you may get an error from the JAX deserializer, or may simply get obscure errors or crashes from JAX or XLA.
 If you get a deserialization error you can try to use the `--jax_export_deserialize_expired_versions=1` flag (or the `JAX_EXPORT_DESERIALIZE_EXPIRED_VERSIONS=1` environment variable).